MGuo-hub/FetchRecipeApp/README.md

 Take Home Project from Fetch

 ### Steps to Run the App
-1. Open `FetchRecipeApp.xcodeproj` in Xcode.
+1. Open `FetchRecipeApp.xcodeproj` in Xcode(a SwfitUI project).
 Minimum Deployment: IOS 16.6.
-2. Run it on the simulator or a connected iphone.
+2. Run it on the simulator or a connected iPhone or iPad.
 3. The app will have a list of recipes fetched from the API endpoint.
 Tapping on any recipe shows a detail popup.

 ### Focus Areas